So what’s the big deal with these labels – who cares!?

 But there’s one snag, she is a person of conscience.

-She rejects her Israeli citizenship on the basis that it is imposed, unjust and unfair.
+Zainab rejects her Israeli citizenship on the basis that it is imposed, unjust and unfair.
 She believes that she is a ‘Palestinian’ and her homeland has been occupied by Israel.
 She vocally and critically self-affirms as a Palestinian.
 When the opportunity avails itself, she uses her Israeli passport to travel to the United Nations in America to protest the Israeli occupation of Palestine.
-As a fluent Hebrew speaker she speaks little or no Arabic given the circumstances of her upbringing, everyone around her speaks Hebrew.
-And so she gives her speech in Hebrew condemning the occupation of her people.
+As a fluent Hebrew speaker Zainab speaks little to no Arabic given the circumstances of her upbringing, everyone around her speaks Hebrew.
+And so she gives her speech in fluent Hebrew condemning the occupation of her people.

-Thinking of her as an Israeli or Palestinian is no longer straight forward.
-She has agency and she uses her agency to further the cause of a ‘two-state solution’, an independent and sovereign Palestine free from Israeli occupation, sea and land blockades, border checkpoints, barricades, and most importantly to her, the passionate protestation of ‘the public ritual of her people’s humiliation daily’.
-She is simultaneously celebrated and demonised by her peers, and it’s no longer necessarily straight forward to put her in a ‘box’.
-She may even have supporters from Israel who are themselves persons of conscience whilst having detractors from her ‘people’s’ population because she doesn’t fit the stereotype of what a real Palestinian should be.
+Thinking of Zainab as an Israeli or Palestinian is no longer straight forward.
+She has agency and she uses her agency to further the cause of a ‘two-state solution’, an independent and sovereign Palestine free from Israeli occupation, sea and land blockades, border checkpoints, barricades, and most importantly to her, to protest ‘the public ritual of her people’s humiliation daily’.
+She is simultaneously celebrated and demonised by her peers, and it’s no longer necessarily straight forward to put her in an identity ‘box’.
+She may even have Jewish supporters from Israel who are themselves persons of conscience whilst having detractors from her ‘people’s’ population – Palestinians – because she doesn’t fit the stereotype of what a real Palestinian should be.

-So you see ‘identities’ have never been straightforward.
+So, you should understand that ‘identities’ have never been straightforward.
 They are fluid, complex and contested.
-They work for some people, they don’t work for others.
-They mean different things to different people.
-Some individuals celebrate their identities because of ‘herd-mentality’ whilst others think about their identities because of their own independent streak.
+They work for some people, but they don’t work for others.
+Identity labels mean different things to different people.
+Some individuals celebrate their identities because of ‘herd-mentality’ whilst others think about their identities through their own independent streak.
 They are not afraid to upset, offend or confront the herd.

 Identities have never been ‘fixed’; they change because people have the agency to change them.

-This happens everywhere and not just in our part of the world.
+This has been happening throughout the ages.
+It happens everywhere, and not just in our part of the world.